 PCB laminate material

-If a layer cannot have an impedance of 90 ohms, Altium will notify you by adding a warning to the impedance profile.
+If a layer cannot have the desired impedance value, Altium will notify you by adding a warning to the impedance profile window (see below).